MFA General Guidelines

 • Works in a juried show may be exhibited at a given location only once.

-• Work must be original in concept and design and created by the artist without instructor guidance.
-No commercially produced or reproduced artwork will be accepted.
+• Work must be original in concept and design and created by the artist with their own hand without instructor guidance.
+MFA does not accept work created via image-generative AI.
+No reproduced artwork will be accepted.

 • Work may incorporate audio or sound recording not created by the artist if the artist obtains the same from an open source or has permission to use, distribute, and sell the audio or sound recording.
 To the extent possible, the artist shall credit the original creator of the audio or sound recording in the description of the media.
 The artist indemnifies MFA from any loss or damage sustained by MFA due to artist’s failure to comply with any copyright laws regarding such audio or sound recording.